haidaraM/ansible-playbook-grapher/README.md

                         collections.

 options:
-  --exclude-roles EXCLUDE_ROLES
+  --collapsible-nodes   Add collapse/expand buttons to play, role, and block nodes in the SVG output.
+Default: False --exclude-roles EXCLUDE_ROLES
                         Specify file path or comma separated list of roles, which should be excluded.
 This argument may be specified multiple times.